-- See the overview below of what I need to create a great event for you.
+- See overview MUST HAVE below of what I need to create a great event for you.

 |$50 booking fee for parties and events (applied to the cost of the party.